November 2023 Review

 GCN collects data on gun incidents and related sentences, inquests and investigations in England, Scotland, and Wales, as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of one report in November 2022 concerning a gun death:
+We are aware of one report of an inquest in November 2023 relating to a gun death:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of three reports in November 2022 that we believe to relate to the above, including:
+We are aware of eight reports in November 2023 that we believe to relate to the above, including:

-We are aware of at least seven reports in November 2022 that we believe to relate to the above:
+We are aware of at least three reports in November 2023 that we believe to relate to the above:

-We are aware of at least six reports in November 2022 involving the use of police Tasers including:
+We are aware of at least three reports in November 2023 involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least six reports in November 2022 of animal cruelty and/or death involving a gun, including:
+We are aware of at least four reports in November 2023 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.